RDMJeanne/FolderStructure/PhD/02_Projects/03_ProjectX/YYYYMMDD_ExperimentX/M_ExperimentX_README.md

 Imaginary Street 42
 D-01234 ImaginaryTown
 Country
-(The department/institute responsible for making the resource availableresponsible in which the resource have been created.)
+(The department/institute responsible for making the resource available / responsible in which the resource have been created.)

 # Contributor
 Kay Roe